 TGbf Editor: Please modify Clause 11.21.18.3 11bf D0.3 P91L47 as follows

-A STA may participate in multiple sensing sessions either as a sensing initiator or as a sensing responder.
+A STA may participate in multiple concurrent sensing sessions either as a sensing initiator or as a sensing responder.

-A sensing initiator may maintain multiple sensing sessions to fulfill the requirements of a WLAN sensing
+A sensing initiator may maintain multiple concurrent sensing sessions to fulfill the requirements of a WLAN sensing

 procedure.